carsonip/hugo-theme-minos/README.md

 # Minos

-**_A simple and retro styled Hexo theme, concentrated more on your ideas._**
+**_A simple and retro styled theme, concentrated more on your ideas._**

-Minos is a hugo theme ported from Hexo theme [Minos](https://github.com/ppoffice/hexo-theme-minos).
+Minos is a Hugo theme ported from Hexo theme [Minos](https://github.com/ppoffice/hexo-theme-minos).
 Requires Hugo v0.15+.

 ## Features